Andrew Gelman: Popular press

 Gelman is notable for his efforts to make political science and statistics more accessible to journalists and to the public.
 He was one of the primary authors of "The Monkey Cage", blog published by The Washington Post.
 The blog is dedicated to providing informed commentary on politics and making political science more accessible.

 Gelman also keeps his own blog which deals with statistical practices in social science.
 He frequently writes about Bayesian statistics, displaying data, and interesting trends in social science.
 According to The New York Times, on the blog "he posts his thoughts on best statistical practices in the sciences, with a frequent emphasis on what he sees as the absurd and unscientific...
 He is respected enough that his posts are well read; he is cutting enough that many of his critiques are enjoyed with a strong sense of schadenfreude."

 Gelman is a prominent critic of poor methodological work and he identifies such work as contributing to the replication crisis.

 Honors

 He has received the Outstanding Statistical Application award from the American Statistical Association three times, in 1998, 2000, and 2008.
 He is an elected fellow of the American Statistical Association and the Institute of Mathematical Statistics.
 He was elected fellow of the American Academy of Arts and Sciences (AAAS) in 2020.

 Personal life

 Gelman married Caroline Rosenthal in 2002 and has three children.
 The psychologist Susan Gelman is his older sister and cartoonist Woody Gelman was his uncle.
-He has Tourette syndrome.

 Gelman is a participant in Study of Mathematically Precocious Youth.